Jack-KW/Swift/TextKit 2/UITextView/Transition from RAW TextKit 2 layout mechanism to UITextView.md

 Compared with the raw TextKit 2 layout, rendering text on UITextView is much easier.
 However, free meals do not always taste great.
 The trade-off of implementing UITextView is that you must hand over the full-text rendering control to this view.
 One very important rendering control for a reading app like mine is scrollRangeToVisible.

+# Jump to any location in the document

 My solution without UITextView allows me to smoothly scroll the view to any location in huge documents, though the control is very complicated.
 However, on the TextKit 2 enabled UITextView side, the scrollRangeToVisible(_range: NSRange) function on iOS 16 was unreliable.
 It not only scrolls to some wrong locations but can also scroll to some random places in a blank background, which absolutely leads to user frustration.
 So, I had to spend a few weeks experimenting with the mechanism behind the scrollRangeToVisible function and redesign my app to cooperate with it to ensure a smooth user experience.

 During the transition, iOS 17 was just released.
 I didn't test whether the scrollRangeToVisible is working well on iOS 17.
 However, as I want to provide the best user experience to my users, I decided to implement the transition based on iOS 16 instead of iOS 17.
 That means I must solve the scrollRangeToVisible problem.